 - Infrastructure: Production buildings, chimneys, silos.

-- Access: Relatively accessible, requiring precaution.
+- Access: Relatively accessible, but requires caution.

-3: The Sanatorium of Saint-Benoît
+3: The Saint-Benoît Sanatorium

 Site Features

-- State of Disrepair: Dilapidated buildings, abandoned medical equipment.
+- State of disrepair: Dilapidated buildings, abandoned medical equipment.

 - Access: Partially accessible, beware of unstable structures.